gPastelero/AppiumTestProj/README.md

 All in a POM format, along with reports and screenshots.
 <br><br>
 The desired capabilities may be changed to suit your machine's needs, or to change the port the driver runs on.
 By default, it is
 4723.
-This can be found in AppiumFramework/base/DriverClass.py</h3>
+This can be found in AppiumFramework/base/DriverClass.py
+<br><br>Testing was done on an Android 13 Pixel 3a XL virtual machine using Android Studio, along with Appium Server.</h3>
 <hr>
 <h1>Requirements</h1>
 <hr>
-<p>All requirements are in the resources folder.<br>Testing was done on an Android 13 Pixel 3a XL virtual machine using Android Studio,
+<p>All requirements are in the resources folder.
-along with Appium Server.
-<br>Python packages required:</p>
+<br><br>Python packages required:</p>
 <ul>
     <li>selenium</li>
     <li>pytest</li>